 The table is calculated assuming adults are 19-50 years old living in a two-parent household.

 The variation of grocery costs is due to a range of ages and genders of children.

 In theory at least, older children eat more than younger children, and boys eat more than girls.
 Use the lower end of the range if you have young children, and the higher end if you’re feeding hungry teenage boys.

 |Family Size (Total)||USDA Thrifty Food Plan||USDA Low-Cost Food Plan||USDA Moderate-Cost Food Plan||Liberal Plan|

 |Grocery Bill for 2 High||n/a||n/a||n/a||n/a|

-If you’ve been struggling to feed your family the healthy diet you wish for them on your tight budget, it might be time to make some simple changes.
+It might be time to make some simple changes so you can stop struggling to feed your family the healthy diet you wish for them on your tight budget.